radareorg/radare.org/gsoc/2018/tasks.md

 ## Analysis

-The current code analysis have many little caveats and issues which may be good to be addressed, fixing them and writing more tests is very important to stabilize and enhance it.
+The current code analysis have many little caveats and issues which may be good to be addressed, fixing them and writing more tests is important to stabilize and enhance it.

 [See these issues](https://github.com/radare/radare2/issues?q=is%3Aissue+is%3Aopen+label%3Aanal)